Gardlok/Thumper/README.md

-# Wings
+# Thumper
-Concurrent tasks' health monitoring or
+Concurrent tasks' health monitoring

+or

 End-point integrity validation

 Determine if an asynchronous task is _ticking_ as it should be.
 This is an attempt to implement system health status monitoring.
 This collects and analyzes metrics delivered from ticks/beats that occur either in various parts of your program, system, and/or network.
 This is currently very alpha/experimental and should not be used in a critical production environment yet.
 Expect possible breaking changes frequently.